jotaen/j4n.io/README.md

 ### Build and run

 1. `npm install`
-2. See configuration `app/config.js` and use process env vars to overwrite parameters.
+2. See configuration `app/bootstrap/config.js` and use process env vars to overwrite parameters.
 3. `npm start`

 ### Test

 Run `npm test` for the complete test-suite including linter.
-See `package.json` for the single commands, which are faster to run.

-For the integration tests you need to provide a mongo-db and specify its host via env variable.
+For the db and http tests you need to provide a mongo-db and specify its host via env variable.
 E.g.:

 `DB_HOST=localhost:27017 npm test`

+See `package.json` for the commands to run the single test suites – they are faster to execute.

 ## TODOs for version 1.0